luckydonald/pytg/README.md

 ### Alternative: [BotApi](https://github.com/luckydonald/pytgbot)
 If you'd like to use the **Telegram Bot Api** instead, there also is [pytgbot](https://github.com/luckydonald/pytgbot).
-It features a complete objects for all the possible server responses, so you always know what attributes to expect.
+It features a complete object oriented approach, mapping all the possible server responses.
+So you always know what attributes to expect.

 ## Documentation
 The ```Sender``` object features a rich build-in help, inside the python interpreter type: